boostedtechnology/livecoding-go/README.md

 See reference: https://gorm.io/docs/delete.html

-Make sure to include a test for the new endpoint.
+Run `go test tests/account_test.go` to see if your new endpoint is working!
+You may need to update the test depending on the implementation.

 ## Task 2: Implement POST /transactions/